 The annual State and Future of GEOINT Report is a collection of articles intended for use by all GEOINT practitioners.
 This unclassified document contains a series of concise descriptions of problems, achievements, and emerging issues and technologies as a guide to better understand the global GEOINT mission — whether you work in the public, commercial, federal, civilian, defense, intelligence, or national security space.

-Article topics are discussed and drafted by groups of contributors through a series of USGIF-facilitated sessions.
+Article topics are discussed and drafted by groups of volunteer authors.
 All members of the broad GEOINT Community to include industry, academia, and government, are welcomed and encouraged to participate and write for the report.

 2016 State of GEOINT Report